webhintio/hint/docs/about/GOVERNANCE.md

 Committers are community members who have shown that they are committed to the continued development of the project through ongoing engagement with the community.
-Committers are given push access to the project's GitHub repos and must abide by the project's Contribution Guidelines.
+Committers are given push access to the project’s GitHub repos and must abide by the project’s Contribution Guidelines.

 Committers: